Louis XVI: Flight to Varennes (1791)

+The National Assembly was quick to decide to publish the theory that the King had been kidnapped, thus avoiding any challenge to the Constitution, which was then nearing completion, while at the same time ordering that the carriage be placed under arrest.
+It was a deliberately deceptive choice, since Louis XVI had left a manifesto in plain view, assuming and justifying the escape.
+La Fayette decided to censor the text.
+Letters were sent throughout the country to stop the royal carriage.

+Louis's indecision, many delays, and misunderstanding of France were responsible for the failure of the escape.
+Within 24 hours, the royal family was arrested at Varennes-en-Argonne shortly after Jean-Baptiste Drouet, who recognised the king from his profile on a 50 livres assignat (paper money), had given the alert.
+Louis XVI and his family were taken back to Paris where they arrived on 25 June.
+Viewed suspiciously as traitors, they were placed under tight house arrest upon their return to the Tuileries.

 At the individual level, the failure of the escape plans was due to a series of misadventures, delays, misinterpretations, and poor judgments.
 In a wider perspective, the failure was attributable to the king's indecision—he repeatedly postponed the schedule, allowing for smaller problems to become severe.
 Furthermore, he totally misunderstood the political situation.
 He thought only a small number of radicals in Paris were promoting a revolution that the people as a whole rejected.
 He thought, mistakenly, that he was beloved by his subjects.
-The king's flight in the short term was traumatic for France, inciting a wave of emotions that ranged from anxiety to violence to panic.
-Everyone realized that war was imminent.
-The deeper realization, that the king had in fact repudiated the Revolution, was an even greater shock for people who until then had seen him as a good king who governed as a manifestation of God's will.
-They felt betrayed, and as a result, Republicanism now burst out of the coffee houses and became a dominating philosophy of the rapidly radicalized French Revolution.
+The King's flight in the short term was traumatic for France, inciting a wave of emotions that ranged from anxiety to violence to panic.
+The realization that the King had repudiated the Revolution was a shock for people who until then had seen him as a good king who governed as a manifestation of God's will.
+Many suspected the King of collaborating with the Austrians, due to Marie Antoinette's family ties and the fact that the monarchs had clearly been heading for the Austrian border.
+War now seemed imminent, and the King seemed to have been politically involved with France's traditional enemies, who were still widely hated despite recent cooperation.
+Many citizens felt betrayed, and as a result, Republicanism now burst out of the coffee houses and became a dominating philosophy of the rapidly radicalized French Revolution.